 Click Here for tab for Black Magic Woman by Santana

-Carlos Santana is very well known for not only his exquisite phrasing and lead guitar work, in which he will place a huge emphasis on note choice above speed, but he also does a great job of working his signature Latin influence into his solos.
-This song in particular was originally written by Fleetwood Mac, but Santana’s version, recorded in 1970 for his album ‘Abraxas’ became one of his biggest hits and a staple of his live setlist.
+Carlos Santana is well known for not only his exquisite phrasing and lead-guitar work (in which he places a huge emphasis on note choice over speed), but he also does a great job of working his signature Latin influence into his solos.
+This song in particular was originally written by Fleetwood Mac, but Santana’s version, recorded in 1970 for his album Abraxas, became one of his biggest hits and a staple of his live setlist.

 Obviously, this is an all-instrumental track with lead guitar being prevalently displayed throughout, so technically the whole thing is a big guitar solo.
-A great opportunity for beginners to learn a more ‘long form’ approach to lead guitar, particularly as it’s all fairly slow and easy to play, it ends up becoming more of a test of memory than one of technique.
+A great opportunity for beginners to learn a more long-form approach to lead guitar.
+Particularly since it’s all fairly slow and easy to play, it ends up becoming more of a test of memory than of technique.

 Boulevard of Broken Dreams by Green Day

 Click Here for tab for Boulevard of Broken Dreams by Green Day